promagen/windows/README.md

 # [promagen/windows: Environment prepared to execute ProMaGen on windows OS](https://github.com/promagen/windows)

-[ProMaGen](https://www.promagen.com) is a nodejs service to execute shell scripts by browser without terminal. it's a WebUI tool for DevOps, give a chance to manage the project by browser too for end users.
+[ProMaGen](https://www.promagen.com) is a nodejs service to execute shell scripts by browser without terminal. it's a WebUI tool for DevOps, give a chance to manage the project by browser.
+It's dedicated for daily work by developers on local development and for end users, during testing the test version.

 ## Example
 This is example of usage [Apicra](https://www.apicra.com) and [Apiexec](https://www.apiexec.com) in [ProMaGen](https://www.promagen.com) application.